-WHEN PEOPLE ARE NOT ABLE TO GATHER and evaluate the information necessary to make good decisions for themselves because of their situation or disabilities, they are at risk of being taken advantage of, abused, neglected or not receiving needed medical or other services.
-When this type of situation occurs a guardianship may be established to protect that person.
+When individuals aren’t able to make good decisions for themselves because of their situation or disabilities, they are at risk of being taken advantage of, abused, neglected or not receiving needed medical or other services.
+This is where guardianship comes in.

 - Is the person able to understand his/her situation and communicate decisions in a way that demonstrates an understanding of the consequences?

 - Is there an increased risk to health, safety or quality of life because of the decisions that he or she is making?

 - Does a condition or situation exist that places him or her in imminent physical, emotional or financial danger?

 - Are there other approaches, services or alternatives that will provide the necessary protection and support to the individual that are less restrictive than establishing a guardianship?